humanwhocodes/humanwhocodes.com/src/pages/_posts/2009-04-28-javascript-error-handling-anti-pattern.md

         }
     }

-This code iterates over an object&#8217;s properties and replaces each function with another function containing the appropriate error handling mechanism.
+This code iterates over an object's properties and replaces each function with another function containing the appropriate error handling mechanism.
 You can use the function like this:

     var system = {
         fail: function(){